cen1/bncsutil/README.md

 ## Building .deb and .rpm packages
 After invoking CMake, cd to build folder and generate them with `cpack -G "DEB"` and `cpack -G "RPM"`.
 You can then use `gdebi` to do a local install of .deb with automatic dependency resolution or `yum localinstall` on rpm distros.
 For dnf it's `dnf install <name>.rpm`.

+Note that this is a "devel" package which also includes header files.

+Library installs go to `/usr/lib`, include files in `/usr/include/bncsutil`.